Viatick-co/JARVIS_PrivacyPolicy/Policy.md

 This Application does not support “Do Not Track” requests.

-To determine whether any of the third party services it uses honor the “Do Not Track” requests, please read their privacy policies.
+To determine whether any of the third party services it uses honour the “Do Not Track” requests, please read their privacy policies.

 ##### Information may be sent to you

-1. The necessary information to alert in times of contact tracing and social distancing breaches;
+1. The necessary verification code to complete the service;
 2. Push notifications when using the application and services;
-3. News, special promotions and promotional activities on JARVIS's application
+3. News, pertaining the company from a push notification of a Bluetooth Low Energy beacon

 ##### Changes to this privacy policy